Some frequently asked questions about myself and my writing

 How did you get the idea for Mage Girl?
 Was this your first book?

 The first presentable one, yes.
-There was a silly holiday adventure story I wrote when I was about 15, a detective story that started out as a school essay, and a time travel story that laid the foundations for A Gap in Time (see in Magical Realism).
+There was a silly holiday adventure story I wrote when I was about 15, a detective story that started out as a school essay, and a time travel story that laid the foundations for A Gap in Time (see in Speculative Fiction).

 As for how Mage Girl began, read The Origins of Mage Girl on this site.